Throwback: Alizeh Shah wears strapless gown at HAS - BOL News

 Throwback: Alizeh Shah wears strapless gown at HAS

+Alizeh Shah is a Pakistani actress.
+Her performance as Palwasha in Ishq Tamasha earned her the Hum Award for Best Television Sensation.
+She has 3.9Million follower’s on her Instagram.

-Alizeh Shah has been in the gossip for her dressing and dance moves which promptly gets the attention of netizens and it gets viral.
-Shah surely knows how to be in the news for a long time and become more famous day by day.
+She has been in the gossip for her dressing and dance moves which promptly gets the attention of netizens and it gets viral.
+Shah’s surely knows how to be in the news for a long time and become more famous day by day.

 In the viral video, Alizeh can be seen black strapless gown.